 4 With the shift to single-patient rooms under modern hospital guidelines, newer facilities are projected to have a higher occupancy rate (about 80 percent, with variation by bed type) than with the multi-bed mode.
-The efficient use of beds in a multi-patient room space for physicians who will be affiliated with the CPMC and the campus, as well as diagnostic and treatment space and space for other outpatient care.
-The St. Luke's Replacement Hospital and MOB Project will preserve and enhance San Francisco's health care infrastructure, particularly in the South of Market area.
+The efficient use of beds in a multi-patient room environment is limited by a number of factors, such as the gender and diagnosis of the patients, as well as infection control and privacy concerns.